samjcheng/samjcheng.github.io/index.md

 ## Positions:
 * [Chinese CSC Scholarships](http://www.csc.edu.cn/chuguo): We are looking for exchange PhD students from China.
 * [A\*STAR SINGA Scholarship](https://www.a-star.edu.sg/Scholarships/for-graduate-studies/singapore-international-graduate-award-singa): We are looking for PhD candiates.
-SINGA is a collaboration between A\*STAR and univerisities in Singapore to train students toward PhD.
+SINGA is a collaboration between A\*STAR and univerisities in Singapore to train internaltional students toward PhD.
+* [A\*STAR Scholarship](https://www.a-star.edu.sg/Scholarships/for-graduate-studies/a-star-graduate-scholarship-singapore): We are looking for PhD candidate under A\*STAR scholarship.
 * [ARAP](https://www.a-star.edu.sg/Scholarships/for-graduate-studies/a-star-research-attachment-programme): We are looking for visiting students.
 ## Academic Services
 * ***Associate Editor***: